 On Wednesday morning, when President Obama addressed the press conference about gun violence, he called for the Centers for Disease Control and Prevention (CDC) to study the effects of violence in media including video games and urged Congress to support a bill that would grant the organization $10 million to conduct this research.
 I have often wondered why we think of issues like these only in the aftermath of horribly tragic incidents like mass shootings.
-In the last few decades, there have been multiple studies conducted about the effect of violence in media on behavior and scientific evidence clearly shows that violent video games have harmful effects.
+In the last few decades, there have been multiple studies conducted on the effect of violence in media on behavior and scientific evidence clearly shows that violent video games have harmful effects.
 In a 2004 survey of pediatricians, more than 98% believed media has an effect on childhood aggression.
 But somehow, this message has failed to reach and impact the average American parent.

 Video gaming (playing video games) has become an increasingly popular activity for children and adolescents and the games are becoming more sophisticated and realistic.
 While some games have some educational content, most of the popular ones emphasize negative themes.
-Some of these game themes include

 - the killing of people or animals and the use and abuse of drugs and alcohol